aminzadenoori/hybrid-fuzzy-rough-rule-induction-and-feature-selection/README.md

 # hybrid fuzzy rough Rule induction and feature selection
 ### Introduction
 This reposoirty is implementation of the paper `Hybrid Fuzzy-Rough Rule Induction and Feature Selection 2009`.
-This paper proposes such an approach, based on fuzzy-rough sets.
+This paper proposes an approach, based on fuzzy-rough sets.
 The algorithm is experimentally evaluated against leading classifiers, including fuzzy and rough rule inducers, and shown to be effective.
-In this project winde dataset is used.
+In this project wine dataset is used.